Women in Pakistan: Criminal Law (Amendment) (Offense of Rape) Act 2016

-On 7 October 2016, Pakistan's parliament unanimously passed new anti-rape and anti-honour-killing bills.
+On 7 October 2016, Pakistan's parliament unanimously passed new anti-rape and anti-honor-killing bills.
 The new laws introduced harsher punishments for the perpetrators of such crimes.
 According to the new anti-rape bill, DNA testing was made mandatory in rape cases.
 Sabotaging or disrupting the work of a police officer or Government official could result in imprisonment of 1 year under the new law.
 Government officials who are found to take advantage of their official position to commit acts of rape (e.g. custodial rape) are liable to imprisonment for life and a fine.
 According to the new law, anyone who rapes a minor or a mentally or physically disabled person will be liable for the death penalty or life imprisonment.

 The recording of statement of the female survivor of rape or sexual harassment shall be done by an Investigating Officer, in the presence of a female police officer, or a female family member of the survivor.
 Survivors of rape shall be provided legal aid (if needed) by the Provincial Bar Council.
 The new law also declares that trials for offences such as rape and related crimes shall be conducted in-camera and also allows for the use of technology such as video links to record statements of the victim and witnesses, to spare them the humiliation or risk entailed by court appearances.
-The media will also be restricted from publishing or publicising the names or any information that would reveal the identity of a victim, except when publishing court judgements.
+The media will also be restricted from publishing or publicizing the names or any information that would reveal the identity of a victim, except when publishing court judgements.
 The trial for rape shall conclude within three months.
 However, if the trial is not completed within three months, the case shall be brought to the notice of the Chief Justice of the High Court for appropriate directions.
 The new bill also ensures that sex workers are also included in the law's protection.

-UN Women Executive Director, Phumzile Mlambo-Ngcuka, hailed the Government of Pakistan's decision to pass the anti-rape and anti-honour killing bills.
+UN Women Executive Director, Phumzile Mlambo-Ngcuka, hailed the Government of Pakistan's decision to pass the anti-rape and anti-honor killing bills.

 Special Courts

-On 20 June 2019, Chief justice of Pakistan, Asif Saeed Khosa, announced that more than 1,000 special courts will be established in the country which will focused on tackling violence against women.
+On 20 June 2019, Chief justice of Pakistan, Asif Saeed Khosa, announced that more than 1,000 special courts will be established in the country which will focus on tackling violence against women.
 Each district in Pakistan will have once such court according to the chief justice.
 Romana Bashir, who heads a NGO called the Peace and Development Foundation which is focused on women's rights in Pakistan, said that the establishment of such courts was "a wonderful safeguarding measure".
 She also said "Certainly women will be encouraged and feel strengthened to speak up against gender based violence.
 Consequently, women will be able to get justice".
 Fauzia Viqar, a women's rights campaigner who advised the Punjab government until last month, said studies had shown the performance of such dedicated courts to be "many times better than other courts".